Interest rate benchmarks

 Interest rate benchmarks are essential for the smooth functioning of the financial market and are widely used by banks and other market participants.
 The ECB also relies on benchmarks when operationalising and monitoring the transmission of its monetary policy.

 Interest rate benchmarks are currently undergoing in-depth reforms.
 The ECB decided to take action as benchmark rates have an important anchoring role for contracts in financial markets.
-The ECB recently launched two initiatives:
+The ECB has launched two initiatives in this field:

-- the set-up of a working group, together with other European institutions, to identify alternative risk-free rates for widespread adoption – this working group will be an industry group chaired by a representative from the private sector
+- the set-up of an industry working group, together with other European institutions, tasked with identifying alternative risk-free rates for widespread adoption

 Working group on euro risk-free rates